Following a vegan diet

 “A vegan diet may be naturally lower in cholesterol and saturated fat, therefore the risk of many diseases, in particular, those related to the heart, is significantly reduced.”
 Olivia Bates says, accredited practising dietitian.
 A vegan diet also has a lower environmental impact than meat-based diets.

 Research indicates that following a vegetarian diet may reduce the risk of chronic illnesses such as heart disease, some cancers and type 2 diabetes.
-It may even result in longer life expectancy too.
+It may even result in longer life expectancy as well.

 While we should all aim to include more plant-based foods in our diet, Bevan says it’s important to be aware of nutritional deficiencies when following a vegan diet.
 “Some nutrients to keep an eye on are iron, vitamin B12, and calcium,” she says.

-Although a vegan diet can meet current recommendations for all nutrients, it requires a good knowledge of food and health to ensure levels of vitamin B12, iron, zinc, calcium and omega-3s are being met.
-For example, a vegan diet should include plenty of nuts and seeds in order to reach the recommended level of omegas-3s.
-However, it’s important to note that plant-based omegas-3s are not as potent as marine sources.
-As for vitamin B12, it’s found almost exclusively in animal foods, with only small amounts found in mushrooms.
-Some vegans choose to eat vitamin B12-fortified foods such as soy beverages or take a B12 supplement.
-During pregnancy, breastfeeding and childhood, it isn’t uncommon for vegans to require vitamin and mineral supplements as well as close monitoring by health professionals.
+Although a vegan diet can meet current recommendations for all nutrients, it requires a good knowledge of food and health to ensure levels of vitamin B12, iron, zinc, calcium, and omega-3s are being met.
+For example, a vegan diet should include plenty of nuts and seeds to reach the recommended level of omega-3s.
+However, plant-based omega-3s are not as potent as marine sources.
+For vitamin B12, which is found almost exclusively in animal foods, vegans may need fortified foods or supplements.

 Is a vegan diet healthy?